froala/wysiwyg-editor/Readme.md

 #Froala WYSIWYG HTML Editor
-A beautiful jQuery WYSIWYG rich text editor based on HTML5 technology.
-Cross browser, with mobile support, high performance and Retina Ready flat design.
+> One of the most powerful WYSIWYG HTML text editors ever and designed to stay that way.
+A simple to use rich text editor, with mobile support, lots of examples, high performance and inline editing.

+## Code of Conduct
+We promise to extend courtesy and respect to everyone opening an issue.
+We expect anyone using this bug tracker to do the same.

+All reported issues to this project are valuable.
+Please act with respect and avoid demeaning, condescending, racist, sexist and other inappropriate language and conduct.
+Please ensure comments stay professional and constructive.

+We are paying high attention to every single issue opened.
+Please do not open 2 different issues for the same thing.

+## Reporting Issues
+We use GitHub Issues as the official bug tracker for the Froala WYSIWYG HTMl Editor.
+Here are some advices for our users that want to report an issue:

+1. Make sure that you are using the latest version of the Froala WYSIWYG Editor.
+The issue that you are about to report may be already fixed in the latest master branch version: https://github.com/froala/froala-wysiwyg/tree/master/js.
+2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
+A [JSFiddle](https://jsfiddle.net) is always welcomed.
+3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

+## Technical Support or Questions
+If you have questions or need help integrating the editor please [contact us](https://www.froala.com/wysiwyg-editor/contact) instead of opening an issue.

 ## Licensing

-In order to use the editor you have to purchase one of the following licenses according to your needs.
+In order to use the Froala Editor you have to purchase one of the following licenses according to your needs.
 You can find more about that on our website on the [pricing plan page](https://www.froala.com/wysiwyg-editor/pricing).

 1. Single Website - $49
 2. Developer - $89